VigeNerSl/Royal-Mode/README.md

 Author: VigeNerSl
 License: CC BY-NC-SA 4.0

-About
-This is an add-on for Minecraft Bedrock edition that creates a custom royal battle mode.
-It adds new mechanics and items, as well as balanced features for PvP gameplay.

 Config (CFG)
 The add-on uses the following config values:
 * MIN: 1 → Minimum number of health points a player can start with (never less than 1)